qouteall/RustHotswapExample/current_task.md

 - Manages dynamic linking.
 - Allow user code to send custom message combined with a custom callback.
 To send things like offline canvas, custom message must be able to carry JS objects.

+For the message from main thread to web worker:

 To distinguish between custom message and loading message and dynamic linking message, web worker manager wraps all JS messages into a new structure.
 It has `type` field.

-When `type` is `loding` it's loading message that has SharedArrayBuffer.
-When `type` is `dynamicLink` it does dynamic linking (no need to implement dynamic linking for now).
-When `type` is custom then `jsPayload` field carries custom JS value and `rustPayload` field contains a pointer which point to a Rust boxed function.
+- When `type` is `loding` it's loading message that has SharedArrayBuffer.
+- When `type` is `dynamicLink` it does dynamic linking (no need to implement dynamic linking for now).
+- When `type` is `custom` then `jsPayload` field carries custom JS value and `rustPayload` field contains a pointer which point to a Rust boxed function.
+The outer API of sending message accepts a `Box<dyn Fn(&JSValue)>`

+For the mssage from web worker to main thread:

+- When `type` is `finishLoading` it tells main thread web worker init is done.
+- When `type` is `custom` then it has `jsPayload` and `rustPayload` fields.
+The outer API of sending message accepts `Box<dyn Fn(&WebWorkerManager, &JSValue)>`

+Note that wasm-bindgen has functionality of using Rust type to hold JS value.
+The actual JS value is in a JS array managed by wasm-bindgen.
+The Rust values can be sent across threads but JS values cannot.
+This is an important distinction.
+Sending wasm-bindgen JS proxy types across threads is wrong.
+JS value has to be sent via web worker message.

 The web worker manager is managed by main thread.

-The implementation should be simple.
-Don't overcomplicate.
+It's a global value that's lazily-initialized.
+Its internal data structure can use `RefCell`.
+Its APIs are global functions (not methods).
+Its APIs should check whether current web worker supports the operation.

+Use auto-increment u32 as web worker ID.

+Don't care about `pool.rs` or copy its design.
+I am going to rework `pool.rs`.